 Quebec just reversed one of the most consequential immigration decisions of the last two years.
 On May 5, 2026, in her inaugural address to the National Assembly, new Quebec Premier Christine Fréchette announced the province will reopen the Programme de l'expérience québécoise (PEQ) — the streamlined permanent residence pathway it pledged to kill in November 2025.

 If you're a French-speaking international student or temporary worker in Quebec, this is the most important news of the year.
-If you've been holding off on applying for PR through the new PSTQ, the calculus just changed.

 What was announced